DNOW (DNOW)

 10. Return on Invested Capital (ROIC)

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
-Over the last few years, DistributionNOW’s ROIC has increased.
-This is a good sign, but we recognize its lack of profitable growth during the COVID era was the primary reason for the change.
+DistributionNOW’s ROIC has increased over the last few years.
+This is a good sign, and we hope the company can continue improving.

 11. Balance Sheet Assessment

-13. Is Now The Time To Buy DistributionNOW?
+13. Is Now The Time To Buy DNOW?

-DistributionNOW’s EV-to-EBITDA ratio based on the next 12 months is 10.1x.
+DNOW’s EV-to-EBITDA ratio based on the next 12 months is 21.6x.
 At this valuation, there’s a lot of good news priced in - we think there are better opportunities elsewhere.